 - I am comfortable riding horses outside of an arena

-WIT also includes practical horsemanship training as well as learning to run our regular camp programs and leading/mentoring kids.
-This is a great program for those who are looking to serve at camp specifically with the horsemanship program!
-Horse experience is a requirement (3rd Star and above).
+WIT also includes practical horsemanship training as well as learning to run our regular camp horse programs and leading/mentoring kids.
+This is a great program for those who are looking to serve at camp with the horsemanship program as well as in other leadership roles on staff (this includes cabin leading).
+Horse experience is a requirement (Please contact the office for more information).